Calculus 3

 Course Objectives

-• Obtain a well rounded introduction to the area of multivariable function calculus and number and power series.
+• Students will obtain a well rounded introduction to the area of multivariable function calculus and number and power series.

-• Deepen students' knowledge of problem formulation and problem solving techniques required for successful application of mathematics obtained in previous calculus courses.
+• Students will further develop problem solving techniques required for successful application of mathematics obtained in previous calculus courses.

-• Competently use appropriate technology to model data, implement mathematical algorithms and solve mathematical problems.
+• Students will competently use appropriate technology to model data, implement mathematical algorithms and solve mathematical problems.

 Learning outcomes

-• demonstrate proficiency in multivariable function calculus and number and power series,
+• Students will develop an understanding of multivariable function calculus and number and power series.

 Academic integrity